Editor's Note: This post was originally published in July 2020. It's been updated with additional content in June 2022.

 A long time ago, marketing involved a lot of interruption.
-To get the word out about a product, service, or brand, marketers, and advertisers would place ads in newspapers, between TV shows and songs on the radio, on building and billboards – hoping to catch a consumer’s attention during some other activity.
+To get the word out about a product, service, or brand, marketers, and advertisers would place ads in newspapers, between TV shows and songs on the radio, on buildings and billboards – hoping to catch a consumer’s attention during some other activity.

 Some efforts were more subtle: paying a celebrity to wear a particular brand, or showing a beloved character in a movie using one specific type of dish soap.
 Others even more closely resembled today’s content marketing, like educational brochures on a front desk, free checklists mailed to your house, or a sponsored article placed in a popular magazine.

 The Rise and Fall of the Content Farm

 Then came the internet, a breeding ground for cheap and fast content production.
 Businesses realized they could attract new customers by answering their questions rather than creating expensive printed materials or interrupting their media, so they commissioned content farms to produce cheap, low-quality content en masse.